 - The Mechanical Licensing Agreement: if you are manufacturing or importing sound recording products on a continuing basis, we may require that you enter into CMRRA's standard Mechanical Licensing Agreement (MLA).
 Under the MLA, royalties are payable as products are sold on a quarterly basis.
 The MLA sets out standard terms and conditions related to licence application, royalty rates, sales and royalty reporting requirements, reserve accounting, promotional copies, deletes and, where applicable, the treatment of works covered by controlled composition clauses.
 For more information regarding the MLA, please visit our Mechanical Licensing FAQ or contact our Independent Licensing Department.

 ► I am reproducing music for the purpose of online music distribution, e.g. permanent downloads, streaming, webcasting

-If you are a performing artist or a record company who wishes to distribute recordings to Canadian consumers via a third party online music service, such as iTunes or Spotify, please note that you are not required to obtain a reproduction rights licence for the musical works embedded in those recordings.
-In Canada, such licences are granted by CMRRA to the online music services who, in turn, pay royalties to CMRRA for their streaming and downloading activities.
+If you plan to distribute recordings to Canadian consumers via a licensed third-party online music service, such as iTunes, Spotify, Meta (Facebook & Instagram), TikTok, or YouTube, you are not required to obtain a reproduction rights licence for the musical works embedded in those recordings.
+In Canada, CMRRA licences these services directly, and they will be responsible for reporting and paying royalties for use of CMRRA’s repertoire.